arielmadr/MiCM_ChIP_seq/README.md

 # MiCM ChIP seq

-This worskhop will guide you through the basics of ChIP-seq analysis with hands-on exercises.
-Worskhop participants will learn how to process ChIP-seq data: perform read alignment, peak calling, visualization through the genome browser, motif finding and gene set enrichment analysis.
+This workshop will guide you through the basics of ChIP-seq analysis with hands-on exercises.
+Participants will learn how to process ChIP-seq data: perform read alignment, peak calling, visualization through the genome browser, motif finding and gene set enrichment analysis.

+## Instructions

+There are two options to install the software: Manual or Docker.
+This page covers the instructions to install manually and is the recommended option.
+If you are familiar with Docker and have already installed Docker, you can follow the indications in [here](/Using_Docker.md)

 ## Requirements
 We will be using the unix terminal to run our analyses, so be sure you have access to one.